kr55/ssrs-reports-migration-wizard-docs/docs/automation.md

 ## Usage examples

+The quickest way to get a valid command-line script is to run the wizard once and click **Script → Copy to Clipboard** on the Review and Confirm screen.
+This generates the correct syntax automatically based on your selections.

-Add the folder path of `SSRS.Reports.Migration.Wizard.exe` to the Windows system environment variable `Path`.
-Alternatively, specify the full path of the executable in the command prompt.
+If you prefer to write scripts manually, add the folder path of `SSRS.Reports.Migration.Wizard.exe` to the Windows system environment variable `Path`, or specify the full path of the executable in each command.
+See [Before You Begin](#before-you-begin) for setup instructions.

 ---